Vietnam is a massive country.

 Escape the madness of Hanoi and go on a day trip to Ba Vi National Park.
 It’s located two hours from the city and is famous for its three-peaked mountain.
-The country is full of beautiful national parks and a 2-week Vietnam backpacking itinerary wouldn’t be complete without going to at least one.
+The country is full of beautiful national parks and a 10 day Vietnam itinerary wouldn’t be complete without going to at least one.

 If you’re in the mood for a hike, you’ll find an 11th-century temple at the summit of the tallest mountain.
 It offers sweeping views of the countryside and even natural hot springs.

 Soak Up Some Culture and See a Show a the Hanoi Opera House

 Modelled after the Paris Opera House, it’s one of the most beautiful buildings in the city.
 It was built in 1911 and went into decline after the French left Vietnam.